igor-sb/bluprint/CONTRIBUTING.rst

 3. After creating a new code, ensure it passes linting and static typing checks; run ``make lint``.
 4. Add appropriate unit tests and ensure it passes all unit tests; run ``make test``.
 5. If you make changes to the documentation, you can build it locally using ``make docs``, then open *docs/build/index.html* file in your browser.
+6. If everything passes correctly, update the Bluprint version in *pyproject.toml*.
-6. Push the changes to Github.
+7. Push the changes to Github.
+8. Open a PR.

 Thank you for contributing!